vinkla/extended-acf/README.md

 });
 ```

-> **Note:** If you are running PHP 7.4 or less, Composer will install Extended ACF v11, and the above snippet will trigger an `Uncaught Error: Call to undefined method Extended\ACF\Location::where()` error, because v11 uses a different syntax for Location.
+> **Note:** If you are running PHP 7.4 or less, Composer will install Extended ACF version 11, and the above snippet will trigger an `Uncaught Error: Call to undefined method Extended\ACF\Location::where()` error, because version 11 uses a different syntax for Location.
 Replace `Location::where` with `Location::if` and you're good to go.
->
-> You will also need to change the namespace from `Extended\ACF` to `WordPlate\Acf` for versions before v13.
+You will also need to change the namespace from `Extended\ACF` to `WordPlate\Acf` for versions before version 13.

 ## Settings